 More specifically, adding medicinals to your soup stock is way old grandmothers medicine in China.
 The synergistic effect of combining both food and medicine in Chinese culture has been understood and utilised for a long time.
-It has a beneficial effect on vitality, energy, immunity and fertility.

 Sometimes I feel so passionate bout Moxa that I feel I could pop.